Circle 1 is located directly across the street from the visitor's centre. There

 circle measures twelve meters in diameter, and has a smaller inner circle

 or setting which is eight meters across.
 This feature is found at a number

 of sites in Carrowmore, but this is the best example that can be seen

 today; circular settings were also found at Knowth under the smaller satellite monuments.

-The stones at Circle 1 originally stood upright in a complete ring.
-Today, most of the stones have fallen over and are lying prone.
+The stones at Circle 1 originally stood upright in a complete unbroken ring.
+Today, most of the stones have fallen over and are lying flat.
+The monument was excavated by W. G. Wood-Martin in 1888 and again more than a century later by Göran Burenhult in 1994 and 1995 (see below).
 Drystone packing was found under some of the boulders on the west side, a technique which was

 Borlase's report, 1895